the-haive/search-client/README.md

 The SearchClient library makes it easy to hook up your search-UI to a Haive SearchManager instance (see the app-search features of [Haive App Search here](https://haive.ai/solutions/application-search/)).

+Note: in v2+ the package namespace is Haive (instead of IntelliSearch)

 The package handles all the backend web-services so that you can focus on the user interface instead.

 The SearchClient wraps and manages all the Haive SearchManager REST web-services: